Huo-Yuan/CPS-3601-Chinese-Rumor-detection-APP/README.md

 This Project is for CPS3601 HCI class final project

-For details, please refer to the 3601.pptx file and proposal.doc file
+For more details, please refer to the 3601.pptx file and Proposal.docx file